developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to specify a countermeasure to mitigate a detected threat.
+Use this *Sub-group* to specify a countermeasure to mitigate a detected threat.

 **Detail Information:**